 In this stage, you need to know efficiently

-What free or lower-cost offers can I use to filter them?
-Report, cheatsheet, ebook, tutorial video, free course.
+- What free or lower-cost offers can I use to filter them?
+The report, cheatsheet, ebook, tutorial video, and free course.

 Middle of the Marketing Funnel: Interest & Desire